 17 of our 18 community offices are run by female managers

 And it starts at the top – we are the only local community bank with a female President and CEO, Elaine Woodland, as well as a female Senior Vice President and Chief Financial Officer, Diane Rosler.
-Let’s take a minute to highlight the accomplishments and career paths of these two important women.
+Let’s take a minute to highlight the accomplishments and career paths of these two important women in banking.

 Elaine Woodland, President and CEO